Life Insurance Australia :: Articles

 The importance of Income Protection Insurance for Employees

+While some people might think that income protection insurance is only for self-employed individuals, this is not accurate.
+This type of insurance is just as beneficial for employees, because accidents and illnesses can happen to anyone at any time.
+Workers' compensation provides only limited coverage, and most employees don't have much more than a few weeks' sick leave accrued.
 Of course, if you have more than one job, the situation becomes more of a concern if you are injured at one workplace resulting in being unable to work at either.

 Income protection insurance provides financial support to individuals who are unable to work due to illness or injury.
 While it is comonly thought of as a product primarily for the self-employed, it is just as important for employed individuals to have income protection insurance, regardless of whether their loss of income is due to accident or illness.